-This camera is equipped with a 5.6 - 16.8mm zoom lens.
-This is equivalent to a 34 - 102mm lens on a 35mm camera.
+This camera is equipped with a 8 - 24mm zoom lens.
+This is equivalent to a 39 to 117mm lens on a 35mm camera.
+The lens is operated by the zoom buttons on the back of the camera.
 The effect of the optical zoom is visible in both the viewfinder and LCD monitor.